smartcontractkit/chainlink-automation/SIMULATOR.md

 This value applies to a log trigger type upkeep and is the reference point for a `logTrigger` event.
 If this value matches the `triggerValue` of a `logTrigger` event, this upkeep is 'triggered' by the log trigger event.

+*expected*
+[string]

+An upkeep may or may not be expected to perform even though the upkeep is eligible.
+This may be due to other configured components of the simulation and provides a way to do negative assertions.
+That is, an assertion that upkeeps DID NOT perform.
+Available options include `all` and `none`.
+Default is `all`.
+In the future there might be other options such as percentage or quantity.

 #### Log Events